paper5375/someone/README.md

 # @someone
  [@someone](https://www.youtube.com/watch?v=BeG5FqTpl9U) returns!

+## :warning:WARNING:warning:
 This bot was **not** designed for use in large servers.
-It's probably not a great idea to use it in a server of more than a few members.
+Please don't run this bot in a server with more than a few people.

+## Installation
 If you want to use this bot for yourself:
 1. Download the source code.
 2. Run `npm i` in the root directory to install dependencies.